 Caleb just shrugged.
 Miles’ was about to ask if either of the girls knew what was going on, but Prisha chose that moment to seize the initiative and start making her way toward a scratched wooden counter sitting by one of the room’s jagged pillars, and Anna immediately followed.
 Caleb shrugged again at Miles’ raised eyebrow.
-Without much alternative they followed the girls.
+Lacking much of an alternative, they followed the girls.

-The ramshackle bar was quiet, an impression strengthened by the fact that James was already back with a tray of drinks in dented pewter cups by the time Miles and Caleb had taken their seats.
+The ramshackle bar was quiet; an impression strengthened by the fact that James was already back with a tray of drink-filled, dented pewter cups by the time Miles and Caleb had taken their seats.
 A single bartender was apparently having no trouble keeping up with the demands of the pubs drinkers.

 Not wanting to risk anyone bringing up other topics and derailing the conversation he and Caleb had been having, Miles’ spoke up as soon as James sat down.

-The taller man shook his head, obviously understanding why Miles would ask.
+The taller man shook his head.
 “Nah.
 But the Ouroboros are a decent bunch.
 They’ll deal with anyone who’s willing to pay, and they don’t bother the people around their territory much.
 I wouldn’t have brought us here if I thought there would be trouble.”

 Anna snorted.
 “Ouro-what?
 What the fuck?
 There are some crappy groups out there, but at least most of them have names that fucking mean something.”